Norman Gardens

 Population growth drivers in Norman Gardens are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, Norman Gardens statistical area (Lv2) has an estimated population of around 11,101.
-This is a 5.4% increase from the 2021 Census figure of 10,534 people.
-The change is inferred from AreaSearch's estimate of 11,027 residents based on latest ERP data release by ABS (June 2024) and an additional 127 validated new addresses since the Census date.
-This results in a population density ratio of 837 persons per square kilometer.
-Over the past decade, Norman Gardens has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
-Natural growth contributed approximately 46.0% to overall population gains during recent periods, supported by positive factors like overseas and interstate migration.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Norman Gardens' population is estimated at around 11,101.
+This reflects an increase of 567 people since the 2021 Census, which reported a population of 10,534.
+The change is inferred from the resident population of 11,027, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 126 validated new addresses since the Census date.
+This level of population equates to a density ratio of 837 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, Norman Gardens has demonstrated resilient growth patterns with a 1.1% compound annual growth rate, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 46.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-Future population trends suggest a median increase just below Australia's non-metropolitan areas.
-By 2041, Norman Gardens (SA2) is expected to grow by 1,127 persons, reflecting an overall increase of 9.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the suburb expected to grow by 1,128 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.4% in total over the 17 years.

 Frequently Asked Questions - Population